Fishnfly/fishnfly.github.io/_posts/2026-03-06-spain-field-notes.md

 ## Regions, Not Distances

+The journey began before mainland Spain.

+Mallorca provided the introduction.

+At first, it seemed like a separate experience.
+Looking back, it felt more like the first clue.

+The Mediterranean offered a version of Spain many travelers already recognize.

+Stone villages.
+Blue water.
+Harbors.
+Long evenings.
+A slower rhythm.
+Yet even there, another theme emerged.

+A visit to the Rafa Nadal Academy revealed something that would appear repeatedly throughout the rest of the journey.

+Achievement rarely stands alone.
+Behind individual success sits a larger story of family, mentorship, discipline, and continuity.
+Unexpectedly seeing Uncle Toni Nadal reinforced that idea.
+The academy was not simply about tennis.
+It was about transmission.

+Knowledge passed forward.
+Values passed forward.
+Experience passed forward.

+The same pattern would later appear in monasteries, pilgrimage routes, vineyards, cathedrals, and local traditions throughout the country.

-The longer the route became, the less useful the idea of a single Spain felt.
+The farther the route extended, the less useful the idea of a single Spain became.

-The subsequent journey crossed Catalonia, Aragón, Navarra, the Basque Country, Cantabria, Asturias, Galicia, Castilla y León, and back to Madrid.
+The journey crossed Catalonia, Aragón, Navarra, the Basque Country, Cantabria, Asturias, Galicia, Castilla y León, and Madrid.

 The distances mattered.
 The transitions mattered more.